 But that was not enough.
 We also wanted to honor our newest team members that have also contributed with their efforts to our companies’ growth and to our community in general.
 That’s why we have instituted the Rising Vtrip Award.
 Before we learn all about it, let’s take a look at our last-year’s two top performers that have recently been awarded.
 So, here we are:

-- Vtripper of 2019 – Panagiotis Sarantopoulos, Head of Content Marketing of our Lean Acceleration Team
+- Vtripper of 2019 – Panagiotis Sarantopoulos, Head of Content Marketing of our Venture Building Team

 - Rising Vtripper of 2019 – George Zaroulis, Systems Engineer at Stackmasters